BitWeb/java-core-lib/README.md

 * **SNAPSHOT** - Indicates version in progress.
 DO NOT use snapshot versions for production or staging

 ## Release notes

+### 2.2.0
+* Separated additional MDC entries into separate features that TraceIdFilter can add optionally.
+By default all additional entries are enabled as they were previously.
+* Added `ee.bitweb.core.trace.thread.MDCTaskDecorator` class to simplify MDC and SecurityContext propagation to threads in thread pools.

 ### 2.1.1